Ursula Katharina Lubomirska: Official mistress

-Around the end of the century, August the Strong, Elector of Saxony and since 1697 King of Poland, had met the vivacious and beautiful Princess Lubomirska, and after the dissolution of her marriage, he used Ursula's relations with the Cardinal-Primate to meet her.
+Around the end of the century, August the Strong, Elector of Saxony and since 1697 King of Poland, had met Princess Lubomirska.
+After the dissolution of her marriage, he used Ursula's relations with the Cardinal-Primate to meet her.

 In 1700 she became King Augustus's official Mätresse, replacing Countess Maximiliane von Lamberg, known to history as Countess Esterle.
 Augustus the Strong sent Ursula to Saxony and presented her to the Dresden court.
 The courtiers were impressed by the beautiful, charming and high-spirited princess.
 On 21 August 1704 she gave birth a son, Johann Georg, later the Chevalier de Saxe, who was named for the king-elector's father.

 Only five days after her son's birth, on 26 August 1704, Ursula was created Reichsfürstin (“Princess of the Empire” or “Imperial Princess”) of Teschen by Emperor Leopold I. This title was only honorific, because only national Princes had seats and votes in the Reichstag.